 In 2014 the Corporate Governance and Nominating Committee determined that establishment of the role of lead independent director of our Board of Directors would enhance the communications within the Board, among its committees, and with management.
 Our then-Chairman was not an independent member of the Board.
 The Committee recommended and the Board approved a policy statement for such an independent lead director's position at any time that the chairman of our Board is not an independent director.
-In that event, under the adopted policy, the Corporate Governance and Nominating Committee may suggest an independent director to serve as lead independent director ("Lead Director"), who shall be approved by a majority of the independent directors.
-At that time, Mr. Parker was approved by a majority of the independent directors to serve as the Lead Director of our Board.
+In that event, under the adopted policy, the Corporate Governance and Nominating Committee may suggest an independent director to serve as lead independent director ("Lead Director"), who shall be approved by a majority of the independent directors to serve as the Lead Director of our Board.
 With the succession of Mr. Cash to the roles of CEO and President in 2022, and the retirement of the Chairman, the Committee again carefully considered the appointment of a non-independent Chair.
 The independent non-executive directors, meeting separately, and then with Mr. Cash in full session, appointed Mr. Cash to serve as Chairman of the Board in 2022, a position he retains.
-As a result of the appointment of Mr. Cash as Chairman, the role of Lead Director continues to serve in that role.
+As a result of the appointment of Mr. Cash as Chairman, the role of Lead Director continues pursuant to the Policy, and Mr. Parker continues to serve in that role.